 Why not also become a dance pro through group dance lessons?

 "The first to be inspired remains eternally the founder and the source of further inspiration" – Henri-Frédéric Amiel

 How better than through the most beautiful phrases of dance to inspire yourself before learning to dance?

 Albert Einstein, Friedrich Nietzsche or H. P Lovecraft: The greatest thinkers, philosophers and writers have all expounded on their passion for dance.

-Regardless of discipline: a good quote can motivate a pupil during dance training, inspire one to review between dance classes or during an online dance class.
+Regardless of discipline: a good quote can motivate a pupil during dance training, inspire one to review between dance classes or during an online dance class near me.

 Thanks to Superprof, these greatest quotes of dance and their origins are at your fingertips, for any inspiring you may need:

 - "You were born wild... don't let them tame you" – Isadora Duncan

 - "Dance is a cage where one learns to be a bird" – Claude Nougaro